 ENGL 228.
 Diversity in Global Literatures.
 3 Credits.

 This course will explore global literatures with a special emphasis on concepts like culture, difference, and diversity.
 The course will analyze global literature in cultural and historical contexts, and will emphasize the complex ways that literature is influenced by issues of social power (especially those that affect significant categories through which social inequalities are negotiated--such as gender, race, class, and sexual orientation).
 Repeatable when topics vary.
 Repeatable to 9.00 credits.
 F,S.

 Development of the concept of region with analysis of the relationship of physical and cultural features to the contemporary world situation.
 F,S,SS.

 GEOG 250.
 Introduction to Geopolitics.
 3 Credits.

 As a branch of political geography, the study of Geopolitics is concerned with the spatial dynamics of power relations especially at the international level.
 From a geographic perspective, this course surveys changing relations among states and the influences of national and transnational actors and events.
 The course attempts to help students apply a broad range of theoretical perspectives to the analysis of global and regional issues and events, and develop insights into what is happening in the world today.
 From war and terrorism to economic globalization, human rights and sustainable development, this course will explore a myriad of important issues and challenges that face the world today.
-S.
+S, odd years.

 HIST 105.
 World Civilizations I. 3 Credits.

 Thematic comparative survey of world history from the earliest times to the middle ages, focusing on cultural difference, interaction and exchange.
 Major course themes will include the origin of urban civilizations, the growth of empires, the effects of environmental change, and the development of major religions, technologies, and scientific knowledge.
-F,S.
+F.